Have equity in your home? Want a lower payment? An appraisal from LHC Appraisals can help you get rid of your PMI.

 How buyers can refrain from bearing the expense of PMI

-With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
-Savvy homeowners can get off the hook sooner than expected.
-The law states that, upon request of the homeowner, the PMI must be dropped when the principal amount reaches just 80 percent.
+The Homeowners Protection Act of 1998 makes the lenders on most loans to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
+Acute homeowners can get off the hook ahead of time.
+The law promises that, at the request of the home owner, the PMI must be dropped when the principal amount reaches only 80 percent.

-Considering it can take countless years to get to the point where the principal is only 20% of the initial amount borrowed, it's necessary to know how your home has grown in value.
-After all, every bit of appreciation you've accomplished over time counts towards dismissing PMI.
-So what's the reason for paying it after the balance of your loan has dropped below the 80% mark?
-Despite the fact that nationwide trends predict plunging home values, be aware that real estate is local.
-Your neighborhood might not be following the national trends and/or your home may have gained equity before things calmed down.
+It can take countless years to arrive at the point where the principal is only 20% of the original loan amount, so it's essential to know how your home has grown in value.
+After all, all of the appreciation you've gained over the years counts towards dismissing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% mark?
+Even when nationwide trends signify declining home values, realize that real estate is local.
+Your neighborhood might not be adhering to the national trends and/or your home may have secured equity before things cooled off.

-The difficult thing for most home owners to understand is just when their home's equity goes over the 20% point.
-An accredited, licensed real estate appraiser can certainly help.
+A certified, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
 As appraisers, it's our job to recognize the market dynamics of our area.
-At LHC Appraisals, we're experts at pinpointing value trends in Denton, Denton County and surrounding areas, and we know when property values have risen or declined.
-When faced with information from an appraiser, the mortgage company will generally eliminate the PMI with little anxiety.
-At that time, the home owner can retain the savings from that point on.
+At LHC Appraisals, we're masters at recognizing value trends in Denton, Denton County and surrounding areas, and we know when property values have risen or declined.
+When faced with information from an appraiser, the mortgage company will often remove the PMI with little trouble.
+At that time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: